Pablo-source/Raspberry_pi_Shiny_app/README.md

 - Online resources used to build the presentation

-1. Generate SSH Keys on Windows and copy them to your Raspberry Pi cluster https://pimylifeup.com/raspberry-pi-ssh-keys/
+1.Generate SSH Keys on Windows and copy them to your Raspberry Pi cluster https://pimylifeup.com/raspberry-pi-ssh-keys/

-2. Setting up your own shiny-server / rstudio-server on a Raspberry Pi 3B+ https://community.rstudio.com/t/setting-up-your-own-shiny-server-rstudio-server-on-a-raspberry-pi-3b/18982
+2.Setting up your own shiny-server / rstudio-server on a Raspberry Pi 3B+ https://community.rstudio.com/t/setting-up-your-own-shiny-server-rstudio-server-on-a-raspberry-pi-3b/18982

 This is the main blog post that details the steps required to setup a Shiny server on a Raspberry pi.